timecop84/flocking_system/README.md

 1. Open a terminal and navigate to the project directory.
 2. Run:
-3. qmake DeferredRendering.pro make
+3. qmake flock.pro make

-4. Or use Qt Creator to open `DeferredRendering.pro` and build the project.
+4. Or use Qt Creator to open `flock.pro` and build the project.

 ### Using Makefile